rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/1b-tekton.md

     EOF
     ```

-4. Let's add this task to our pipleine.
+4. Let's add this task to our pipeline.
 Edit `tech-exercise/tekton/templates/pipelines/maven-pipeline.yaml` file and add the `code-analysis-check` step to our pipeline as shown below.

     ```yaml
         # Code Analysis Check